SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 To connect a device to {{< product-c8y-iot >}}, you need to register it in the platform.
 This is done in the **Device management application**.
 Under [Registering devices](/device-management-application/registering-devices/) you find a detailed description of the general registration process.

-Moreover we offer two step-by-step description to easily register a first device to your {{< product-c8y-iot >}} account:
+Moreover we offer two step-by-step descriptions to easily register a first device to your {{< product-c8y-iot >}} account:

 * Connect a smartphone to {{< product-c8y-iot >}} using the [{{< sensor-app >}}](/sensor-app/overview/).
 The {{< sensor-app >}} is a free smartphone application available for iOS and Android smartphones.
 * Connect a [Raspberry Pi as demo device using thin.edge.io](/device-integration/integration-tutorials/#prerequisites).
 The Raspberry Pi is a relatively simple and cheap yet powerful device.
 This makes it ideal for testing and trying out as well as some production use cases.